Newsletter No. 8 – Real Estate Law

 - Paris ;

-- the Val-de-Marne.
+- Val-de-Marne.

-It takes into account the nature, location and consistency of the property or fraction of property considered.
-The rental value of premises with an exceptional character can be determined by direct assessment by applying a rate to be defined during the experiment.
-The government must submit a report to parliament no later than September 30, 2015.
-This report outlines the consequences of the revision for taxpayers, local authorities, public establishments for inter-municipal cooperation and the State.
-It examines the methods according to which the revision is carried out with a constant tax product for the local authorities and endeavors in particular to measure:
+The government must submit a report to Parliament no later than September 30, 2015.
+This report outlines the consequences of the revision for taxpayers, local authorities, inter-municipal public cooperation establishments, and the State.
+It examines how the revision is carried out while maintaining constant tax revenue for local authorities and focuses in particular on measuring:

 - Tax transfers between categories of taxpayers;